Mike Littell, Senior Pastor

 Born and raised in Chicago, Mike graduated from Bethlehem Seminary in Minneapolis in 2013, then moved to Dayton to join the ministry of SDPC.
 Mike was ordained in the PCA in 2014 and installed as Senior Pastor in May 2018.
 In 2008 he met and married Megan, and together they have four wonderful children.

 Paul Hurst, Associate Pastor

 Born and raised in Hamilton, Ontario, Paul graduated from the Knox Seminary in Fort Lauderdale in 1997.
 He was ordained in the PCA in 1999.
 Having served a church there for 20 years, he was called to join the ministry of South Dayton Presbyterian Church in October of 2018.
 Paul married his precious bride Lesley in 1983.
 They have two magnificent sons and daughters-in-law and three incredible grandchildren.

 Dan Whitley, Director of Children’s Education

-Dan graduated from Wright State University in 2007 with a degree in Early Childhood Education.
-He has taught 3rd grade at Fairborn Primary for the past 6 years.
+Dan graduated from Wright State University in 2007 with a degree in Early Childhood Education and has taught elementary education for the past 11 years.
 Dan and his wife Emily have attended South Dayton Presbyterian since being married in 2004.
-As the Director of Children’s Education ministry, Dan oversees Children’s Sunday School and Children’s Church.
-He also provides overall direction and guidance to keep the ministry running smoothly, which can involve anything from choosing curriculum to cleaning up Play-Dough residue from the carpet.
+As the Director of Children’s Education ministry Dan oversees SDPC's Children’s Sunday School, Children’s Church and Children's Summer Outreach programs.

 Dan was born and raised in Kettering.
-He and his wife, Emily, have a 3 year old named Eli and are currently expecting their second son.
-When not at church, Dan enjoys weight lifting, reading comic books, and building with Legos.
+He and his wife Emily have two children; Eli and Quinn, who are 8 and 4 years old respectively.
+When not at church Dan enjoys spending time with his family, weight lifting, and building with Legos.